yesdavid/1511NAC_Dataset/README.md

-## Research compendium for 'Hussain et al. (2023) A new pan-European dataset revealing variability in lithic technology, toolkits, and artefact shapes between ~15 and 11,000 years ago'
+## Research compendium for 'A new pan-European dataset revealing variability in lithic technology, toolkits, and artefact shapes between ~15 and 11,000 years ago'

 ### Compendium DOI: